 Individuals with knowledge of analog and digital electronics are needed in commercial enterprises such as integrated circuit (IC) companies and telecommunications firms.
-The Associate of Science in Electronics Technology degree can help prepare you for this field.
+The Associate of Science in Electronics Technology degree is designed to help you prepare for this field.
 Both private business and the government rely on sophisticated electronic equipment for a multitude of applications: manufacturing and production processes, communication systems, power plant operations, missile control and guidance, engineering tests and embedded control systems.

 Relevant Institutional/Programmatic Accreditation